Kenneth Sidney Blair - Patriot Publishing LLC

 Stepbrother – Bob Worrell – Bedford

-Funeral services will be held 10:00 AM – Wednesday, June 26, 2024 at the Bower Funeral Home-Chapel, Pulaski.
-Interment will follow at the Southwest Virginia Veterans Cemetery, Dublin where Kenneth will receive full military honors.
+Funeral services weree held 10:00 AM – Wednesday, June 26, 2024 at the Bower Funeral Home-Chapel, Pulaski.
+Interment followed at the Southwest Virginia Veterans Cemetery, Dublin where Kenneth received full military honors.

 Bower Funeral Homes, Pulaski is handling the arrangements for the family.